robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

   - Set during the execution of a suite using the `VAR` syntax with the `scope=SUITE` argument. (dynamic)
 - **Usage**: Useful for sharing data among tests/tasks within the same suite or configuring suite-specific settings or setting default values for global variables.

-Suite scope is not recursive; variables in a higher-level suite are not available in lower-level suites.
+Suite scope is not recursive; variables in a higher-level suite, i.e. defined in [4.3 Initialization Files](Chapter_4_Advanced_Structuring_and_Execution.md#43-initialization-files), are not available in lower-level suites.
 Use resource files to share variables across suites.

 Variables with a suite scope are generally statically defined or imported variables, but they can also be created dynamically during the execution of a suite.
 In this latter case, they have a higher priority than statically defined variables and can shadow or overwrite them.